 - Weight loss

-A deficiency of platelets will lead to blood clotting problems.
-Thus, the dog will have a tendency to bleed or bruise easily.
+Not having enough platelets will lead to blood clotting problems.
+So the dog will have a tendency to bleed or bruise easily.

-As well, a deficiency of other healthy white blood cells will lead to poor immunity since white blood cells are the immune system’s first line of defense.
-Therefore, the dog may have recurrent infections and delay in healing time.
+White blood cells are the immune system’s first line of defense.
+So, not having enough healthy white blood cells will lead to poor immunity.
+The dog may have recurrent infections and delay in healing time.

 Unlike acute leukemia which can develop very fast, chronic leukemia takes months or even years to develop.